lawrence-laz/generic-pipeline/readme.md

 - **Simplicity**: Designed with simplicity in mind, the library offers a straightforward and easy-to-use pipeline implementation.
 - **High Performance**: The library boasts exceptional performance, as demonstrated by its benchmark results.
 - **No Dispatch-Time Allocations**: With the exception of async `Task`, the library makes no dispatch-time allocations, thus providing a highly efficient pipeline implementation.
-- **No Reflection**: The library avoids using reflection, providing a faster and more secure pipeline implementation.
 - **No Dependencies**: The library has zero external dependencies, making it lightweight and easy to integrate with other projects.

 ## 📦️ Get started